 Precious Abba, this day we come before You praising Your Holy Name and lifting up those since creation took place, both men and women, for stepping out in faith to do the will of God.
 Let our worship then flow out of grateful hearts.
 This we pray.
 Amen

 “…it is not our culture to sin, it is our nature to sin; and only GOD will change that nature.”

 “Paul stayed on in Corinth for some time.
 Then he left the brothers and sailed for Syria, accompanied by Priscilla and Aquila.
 Before he sailed, he had his hair cut off at Cenchrea because of a vow he had taken.”
 (Acts 18:18)

-Priscilla’s level of leadership is indicated by the fact that she and her husband, Aquila, traveled with Paul in ministry.
-Christians gathered in Priscilla’s homes in Corinth and Ephesus.
+Priscilla and Aquila were husband and wife, and they had quite often hosted Paul and others to come into their home for preaching and teaching.
+The were equally yoked in their faith, which attests to the fact that Paul would allow them to join him on the trip to Syria.
+Christians gathered at their houses in Corinth and Ephesus.
 She was a great encouragement to other leaders.
-Paul gave her special greetings.
-Clearly she was a leader in her own right.
+Paul gave her special greetings (1st Timothy 4:19).
+Clearly she was a leader in her won right.
 It may be significant that her name precedes that of her husband at times.

 “In the same way, their wives are to be women worthy of respect, not malicious talkers but temperate and trustworthy in everything.”
 (Romans 16:1-3)